matthewSorensen/scanner-calibration/README.md

 At the moment, this repository only supports [pewpew-laser](https://github.com/matthewSorensen/pewpew-laser), an unreleased scanner and laser control system running on the teensy 4.x microcontroller series.

-## Supplies and Equiptment
+## Supplies and Equipment

 The following supplies and equipment are required to complete the lens calibration process:

   * A galvo-scanned laser system running a compatible control system, and suitable safety equipment for its operation.
   * A dimensionally stable material capable of high-resolution, high-contrast marking.
 Low-cost black cardstock manufactured with a white core is a reasonable material for 1064nm laser calibration.
       Black anodized aluminum is an ideal material, but is significantly more expensive, particularly for larger sheets.
 Cyanotype paper may be suitable for UV and violet laser sources.
   * A flatbed scanner capable of imaging the laser-marked test pattern with minimal distortion.